9 min read

 Can I sell memberships and courses from the same site?

 Yes.
-This is one of the strongest reasons many businesses eventually move toward WordPress-based course platforms.
+This is one of the strongest reasons many businesses eventually move toward WordPress-based course platforms, where LMS and membership plugins can be combined on the same installation.

 Should I choose based on launch speed only?